CMU-IDS-2020/a3-hello-world/writeup.md

 **Plots**

-On the top we have a strip plot for happiness score.
+First we have a strip plot for happiness score.
 This plot could represent the distribution of happiness scores.
 More importantly, users could take it as a interval selector for selecting other two plots.

 Second plot is a multi-line chart.
 The x-axis refers to the country/region names sorted in descending order of happiness rank while the y-axis includes scores of user selected features.
 This plot shows the trend of each feature scores between countries.
 Also, users could investigate how country happiness rank changes over years by sliding the year selection bar.